jatayl/muskox/README.md

 `$ cargo run --release`

 This will yield another command line.
-Note that currently the command line interaction is unsafe and will fail ungracefully if an invalid command is inputted.
-This is due to my lack of time invested into error management for the command line interaction.
-It isn't a proble  if you type a valid command in though!
 There are several important commands that one can use to interact with the chess engine.
 Try the following.

 `[0]: print`